 Having visited all 15 national parks in Britain, we take a look at our favourite five.

 It was tough whittling down the list to just five.
 I had to leave out the Broads, Britain’s largest protected wetland which also happens to be in my home county of Norfolk.
-Likewise, the mountains and moorland of the Brecon Beacons didn’t quite make the cut.
+Likewise, the mountains and moorland of the Brecon Beacons or the idyllic New Forest cycling routes didn’t quite make the cut.
 All 10 of Britain’s national parks that I’ve excluded arguably deserve a place in this list as they all offer something unique in their outstanding natural beauty.
 Continue reading

 It was five years ago that I first came across a big wall climber.
 A tiny speck on the side of a gigantic granite wall, the climber was bivvying in Yosemite National Park, the Holy Land of big wall climbing.

 I couldn’t comprehend how someone could sleep tacked onto the side of a wall, suspended thousands of feet above the ground, sometimes in treacherous weather conditions.
 Continue reading

 There’s a moment in Sherpa, the BAFTA-nominated documentary about Everest’s famous guides, where a western tourist asks “can you not talk to their owners?” in reference to the striking Sherpas.

 It may have been an innocuous plea made in a moment of frustration but in the harsh truth of film, the question exposes an unsettling attitude to the guides that risk their lives to lead others to the summit.
 Continue reading